 FiddleBopper Dave Favis-Mortlock

-Then with a new century came a new resolution: so firmly believing that "Even the thousand-mile-road has a first step", Dave resolved to learn something of the art of jazz improvisation on the fiddle.
-He is still learning, but getting there.
+Then with a new century came a new resolution: so firmly believing that "Even the thousand-mile-road has a first step", Dave resolved to learn something of the art of jazz improvisation on the violin.

 The rest, as they say, is history.
 In 2003, Dave met Jo, and they began playing jazz together.
 The duo became a quartet called FiddleBop, which gigged regularly in and around north Oxfordshire for about thirteen years.
 Then Jo and Dave moved to Wales and, in 2018, re-formed FiddleBop.

 Dave is still learning to play Gypsy jazz on the violin, but is getting there.

 When not making music, Dave is a geomorphological modeller.
 He enjoys hypothesising, procrastinating (tho' he is thinking about giving this up), spending time with his two cats, and being married to Jo.